Blog

 If you record very loud singers, drums, or wind instruments, a PAD will be a welcome feature to have.

-The loudness of a sound source gets measured in sound pressure levels, or SPL.
-Every microphone has a maximum sound pressure level they can take before they start to distort.
-This is called maxSPL.
+The loudness of a sound source is measured in sound pressure levels, or SPL.
+Every microphone has a maximum sound pressure level it can take before it starts to distort, called maxSPL.
 Learn more about it in our blog about maxSPL and THD, total harmonic distortion.

 So, you need to know what sound sources you are going to record before you make the decision if your microphone needs a PAD or not.
 If you want to have an allrounder that can handle every situation, we recommend a microphone with a PAD.